belbert/VCVTB/CORE/README.md

 1) ManageAirflowNetworkBalance() was changed to have updated input on AirflowNetwork:Distribution:Component:Duct and AirflowNetwork:MultiZone:Surface:Crack components in every calculation step.

 2) CalcAirflowNetworkHeatBalance() was changed to allow flow inversion.
-Real64 reverseflow was added.

 3) AirflowNetwork:MultiZone:Surface:Crack object was adjusted to allow modelling of self-regulating trickle vents.
 Fixed flow coefficient and flow exponent input was replaced with scheduled input.